JustWagner/InverseKinContinuumRoboter/README.md

 # InverseKinContinuumRoboter

 A model for a continuum robot powered by external motors attached to strings.
 The robot uses 4 motors for 2 segments.
 Segment 2 bends the entire robot and segment 1 the lower half.
-This class provides an approximation of the inverse kinematic
+This class provides an approximation of the inverse kinematic by using gradient descent

  ## InverseCalc